hashicorp/vault/ui/docs/routing.md

 │   │   │   │   ├── edit.js
 │   │   │   │   ├── providers.js <- utilizes the modelFor method to get id about parent's clientId
 ```

+## Shared functionality

+To guide users, we sometimes have a call to action that depends on a resource's state.
+For example, if a secret engine hasn't been configured routing to the first step to do so, and otherwise navigating to its overview page.

+Instead of extending route classes to share this `isConfigured` state, consider a decorator! [withConfig()](../../ui/lib/kubernetes/addon/decorators/fetch-config.js) is a great example.